NVIDIA/aistore/cli/resources/download.md

 `ais rm download JOB_ID`

-Removes the finished download job with given `JOB_ID` from the job list.
+Remove the finished download job with given `JOB_ID` from the job list.

 #### Examples